 Teacher & Staff Appreciation – Chairs: Nicole Mahjoory & Sara Doyle

 This committee provides special meals and gifts to our teachers and staff.
 Committee Chairs decide on a schedule of events for the year in coordination with the Principal.
 Recent events and gifts include lunches, breakfasts, conference snack bars, CSW flowers, birthday cards, gift certificates for books, etc. This committee also provides a $150 stipend to each teacher to help offset cost of classroom supplies.

 Many volunteers are needed to make this committee a success.
 We need volunteers who can take responsibility to coordinate a lunch/breakfast.
 Other volunteers will be contacted to help staff meals (set up/serve/tear down), provide donation of food & beverages, etc.

 Yearbook committee attends school events and takes pictures (with the help of many volunteer parents).
 Coordinates volunteer schedules, to ensure events are covered, then collect the pictures from these volunteers.
-Through the assistance of LifeTouch company Reps, the committee organizes the layout of the Yearbook by using and creating templates.
-They submit yearbook pages on predetermined deadlines set with the LifeTouch Rep.
+Through the assistance of LifeTouch company, the committee organizes the layout of the Yearbook by creating templates.
+They submit yearbook pages on predetermined deadlines set with the LifeTouch representative.

 Ice Cream Social – Chair: Sommer Yono

 This committee organizes the Ice Cream Social for the end of May.
 Ice Cream Social volunteers are needed to secure ice cream and toppings as well as decorations and assist in the set up/serve/tear down of the event.